j33k3k/RT/sysmonInjectionAnalysis.md

 <img width="942" height="712" alt="image" src="https://github.com/user-attachments/assets/65977293-a5d1-43cc-8dab-a8c0f33aa17d" />

 ## Process Access Rights
-On Windows 11, when injecting into a process owned by the same user in the same session, the kernel automatically promotes the granted access mask to PROCESS_ALL_ACCESS (0x1fffff) regardless of what the caller requested.
-So even with minimum rights in exploit, Sysmon logged 0x1fffff.

 | Value    | Breakdown                                                | Technique / Context                         |
 |----------|----------------------------------------------------------|---------------------------------------------|